chaos-mesh/website/README.md

 All translated docs won't be copied automatically.
 You have to handle them manually.
 For example, release `2.2.0`:

-1. Copy `i18n/zh/docusaurus-plugin-content-docs/current` to the same folder and rename it to `i18n/zh/docusaurus-plugin-content-docs/version-2.2.0`.
-2. Copy `i18n/zh/docusaurus-plugin-content-docs/current.json` to the same folder and rename it to `i18n/zh/docusaurus-plugin-content-docs/version-2.2.0.json`.
+1. Copy `i18n/zh/docusaurus-plugin-content-docs/current.json` to the same folder and rename it to `i18n/zh/docusaurus-plugin-content-docs/version-2.2.0.json`.
-3. The replace `Next` and `current` in `version-2.2.0.json`, e.g.:
+2. The replace `Next` and `current` in `version-2.2.0.json`, e.g.:

    ```json
    "version.label": {